Rose Bowl Game: Appearances and win–loss records

-The below tables list results by teams competing as members of the Big Ten conference, Pac-12 conference, and all other participants.
+The below tables list results by teams competing as members of the Big Ten Conference, Pac-12 Conference, and all other participants.
 Included in Pac-12 results are teams who competed as a member of the Pacific Coast Conference, Pacific-8 Conference, or Pacific-10 Conference—predecessors of the Pac-12.
+One team, Oregon, has appearances both as a member of the Pac-12 (or its predecessors) and as a member of the Big Ten.

-Updated through the January 2023 edition (109 games, 218 total appearances).
+Updated through the January 2025 edition (111 games, 222 total appearances).

-Current Big Ten teams that have not represented the Big Ten in the Rose Bowl are Maryland, Nebraska, and Rutgers.
-Current Pac-12 teams that have not represented the Pac-12 in the Rose Bowl are Arizona and Colorado.